Skip to main content

 Bad Dudes vs. DragonNinja: The Most American Arcade Game Ever Made

-Data East's 1988 beat-em-up asked the immortal question: Are you a bad enough dude to rescue the president?
-This ninja-punching classic became an icon of Reagan-era gaming.
+Data East's 1988 Bad Dudes vs. DragonNinja asked: Are you a bad enough dude to rescue the president?
+The most American arcade game ever made.

 APB: All Points Bulletin - Atari's Satirical Police Simulator That Paved the Way for Open-World Gaming